inconvergent/gridfont/README.md

 ## References

- - This is very similar to the Hershey fonts: https://en.wikipedia.org/wiki/Hershey_fonts which you probably should use, as they have been around for some time
+ - This is very similar to the Hershey fonts: https://en.wikipedia.org/wiki/Hershey_fonts.
+Which you probably should use, as they have been around for some time

  - This method is also similar to drawing in Logo: